razerspeed/Image-Caption-Generation/README.md

 # Image Caption Generation
-In this project we have implemented the encoder decoder network for image caption generation .
+In this project I have implemented the encoder decoder network for image caption generation .
 The CNN model act as Encoder and the Transformer Decoder act as an Decoder
 ![alt text](cnn_transformer.jpg)